Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Night Fae Shadow Priest Soulbinds

-Each Night Fae Soulbind has a distinct use case, following different types of damage patterns
+Each Night Fae Soulbind has a distinct use-case, following different types of

-you will encounter.
-Generally speaking you want to use Niya as your raid Soulbind and
+damage patterns you will encounter.
+Generally speaking you want to use

-Korayn for your Mythic+ Soulbind due to the Strength of First Strike.
+Korayn for your Mythic+ Soulbind due to the strength of

 Shadow Priest Niya Soulbind